tonyelhabr/sports_viz/README.md

 The projects are listed in reverse chronoligical order.
 A skipped number corresponds to an idea that I scrapped.

+# 44. MLS Golazos

+![error bars showing percentage of shots barely on frame in the MLS and the Big 5 soccer leagues, with MLS as having the highest percentage](44-mls_bangers/prop.png "MLS has the highest proportion of direct free kicks on target and near goal frame")

+![shotmap of 2021 MLS goals where shot is barely within frame (about 20 shots)](44-mls_bangers/shotmap.png "Goals from direct free kicks on target and near goal frame")

+![plot of goal frame of shots barely within frame from MLS and big 5 leagues, emphasizing difference in xG on target and xG with size and league with color](44-mls_bangers/frame.png "Shots from direct free kicks on target and near goal frame")

 # 43. xG Signal

 ![line plot showing log curve of average xg difference r squared with